weronikaglazer/weronikaglazer/README.md

 - 👋 Hello, I’m Weronika Glazer!
 - 📚 I'm a student of Computer Science at University of Economics in Cracow, Poland 🇵🇱
-- 👀 I’m also interested in language learning, dance and literature
+- 👀 I’m also interested in learning foreign languages, dance and literature
 - 🌱 I’m currently learning HTML, CSS, JavaScript and Python
 - 📫 How to reach me: weronikaglazer@gmail.com
 - 👉🏻 Visit my LinkedIn profile: https://www.linkedin.com/in/weronika-glazer/